seanbaxter/circle/new-circle/README.md

 * old features disabled
 * language semantics changed

-The `#pragma feature` directive adjusts a _feature mask_ which extends to the end of the **features.cxx** files.
+The `#feature` directive adjusts a _feature mask_ which extends to the end of the **features.cxx** files.
 It _only_ effects that file.
 All other files included in the translation unit, either directly or indirectly from **features.cxx**, are unaffected by **features.cxx**'s feature mask, and they each have their own feature masks.
 Every file is versioned independently of every other file.

 We can finally innovate without restriction and be secure in the knowledge that we aren't creating incompatibilities with our existing code.

 Does the existence of per-file features mean each file is translated with a different "version" of the compiler?
 Definitely not.
 There is one compiler.
-The feature pragmas simply control if features are picked up in a region of text.
+The feature directives simply control if features are picked up in a region of text.
 This is classic monolithic compiler development.
 We have one type system and one AST.
 The goal is to incrementally evolve the language towards productivity, improved safety, readibility, simpler tooling, and so on, without introducing incompatibilities with project dependencies or requiring extensive training for developers.

 Compiler warnings may detect a lot of conditions, but they're often turned off or ignored, because they detect things in lines of code that you don't own, and therefore don't care about.
 Per-file features let engineers select contracts that error when violated, scoped to their own source files.
 For example, by erroring on implicit narrowing, implicit widening, C-style downcasts, uninitialized automatic variable declarations, etc. Programs, or even just files, that deal with a public network or with user data, have a larger attack surface and may opt into more strict settings than processes that run only internally.